alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

       <li>tactical-exploitation - provides a smoother and more reliable way of compromising targets by leveraging process vulnerabilities, while minimizing attack detection and other undesired side effects: https://github.com/0xdea/tactical-exploitation</li>
       <li>moonwalk -  a 400 KB single-binary executable that can clear your traces while penetration testing a Unix machine: https://github.com/mufeedvh/moonwalk</li>
       <li>Viper - a graphical intranet penetration tool, which modularizes and weaponizes the tactics and technologies commonly used in the process of Intranet penetration: https://github.com/FunnyWolf/Viper</li>
+      <li>CandyPotato -  leverages the privilege escalation chain based on certain COM Servers, using a MiTM listener hosted on 127.0.0.1, and it works when you have SeImpersonate or SeAssignPrimaryToken privileges.
+By default, JuicyPotato uses the BITS service CLSID, and provides other tools (a set of PowerShell and Batch scripts), to enumerate and test other CLSIDs: https://github.com/klezVirus/CandyPotato</li>
       </span>
   </p3>
   </ul>